Parabolic Conjugation and Commuting Varieties: Covering techniques and -filtered representations

 For each remaining case, we find a full subquiver of the quiver $\widehat{\Q}_{p,n}$ in the BHV-list (see below for the concrete quivers), which fulfills the relations induced by $\widehat{I}_{p,n}(x)$.
 Via the functor $F_{\lambda}$, we obtain infinite families of non-isomorphic representations for each such algebra $\A(p,x)$.

 \qedhere \end{proof}

 Note that this is a very general representation-theoretic approach to understand the algebra $\A(p,x)$ better.
-In order to solve our classification problem, it does not suffice, since the found representations do not necessarily come up in the classification: they might not have injective maps corresponding to all arrows $\alpha_1$, ..., $\alpha_p$.
+In order to solve our classification problem, it is not sufficient, since the found representations do not necessarily come up in the classification: they might not have injective maps corresponding to all arrows $\alpha_1$, ..., $\alpha_p$.

 From now on, we focus on the case $x=n$.